satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 ![](images/typescript-architecture.png)

 [checker.ts](https://github.com/microsoft/TypeScript/blob/5afe42e14e61d7e4df5d75cc0022283711cb593a/src/compiler/checker.ts) is a huge file in the typescript repository.
-Right now there are 42.000 lines of code, and it has a size of 2.5MB 😳 This is probably the amount of code you would have to write atop of AST to properly process a given TypeScript file with the typings in its full glory.
+Right now there are 42.000 lines of code, and it has a size of 2.5 MB 😳 This is probably the amount of code you would have to write atop of AST to properly process a given TypeScript file with the typings in its full glory.

 I'm glad we finally found this magic ingredient, let's explore it.

 ### The Type Checker (checker.ts)

 Let's dive into the type checker and see how it can help us with the given challenge.
 Unfortunately I couldn't find any documentation about the type checker which made it pretty difficult to get started.
-I mostly searched github.com for some code examples, glimpsed through the file `checker.ts` itself and used the node `debugger` a lot to examine the content of the involved data.
+I mostly searched GitHub for some code examples, glimpsed through the file `checker.ts` itself and used the node `debugger` a lot to examine the content of the involved data.

 The following code shows the most crucial parts of type introspection with TS.
 Create a program, derive the checker and then use that checker for your analysis.